zeusta/Docs/extensions/Guide By Functions/Magento 2/Multi-warehouse.md

 ##### **Request Stock:**

-Path: **Inventory Management > Transfer Stock > Request Stock**
+Path: **Inventory Management > Transfer Stock** section **> Request Stock**

 If a warehouse lacks of stock, admin can create a Stock request to get stock from other warehouse.
 The process to request stock is: *Add new request stock > Prepare Product list > Select Products> Start Request Stock > Save Delivery Stock > Save Receive Stock > Mark as Completed*

 -	**Add new request stock:** Select the Source warehouse and Destination warehouse.
 Fill in the reason.

--	**Prepare the product list:** From here admin can import list of product to send or import via CSV file.
-Then update the qty to send.
-Click Start send stock to activate sending.
-You can see stock sending summary and download the summary.
+-	**Prepare the product list:** From here admin can import list of product to request or import via CSV file.
+Then update the qty to request.
+Click **Start Request Stock** to activate requesting.
+You can see stock requesting summary and download the summary.

 -	**Delivery History:** Source warehouse when receive the stock request can create a stock delivery.
 When a stock delivery is created, stock will be subtracted immediately from the source warehouse.